csik/4240_Syllabus/_classes/aDW11.md

 title: "Design Workbook 11"
 type: assignment
 ---
-Eleventh dw submission, a response to [Lipartito].
+Eleventh dw submission, a response to [Boyd OR Harrington, Klassen & Rankin, OR Nelson].

 Due 11:59pm on Canvas.